cybercongress/cyber/cyber.md

 We were aspired to imagine how proposed network would operate with a web3 browser.
 To our disappointment we [were not able](https://github.com/cybercongress/cyb/blob/master/docs/comparison.md) to find a web3 browser that can showcase the coolness of the proposed approach in action.
 This is why we have decided to develop a web3 browser from scratch.
 [Cyb](https://cyb.ai) is your friendly robot which has a sample [.cyber](https://cyber.page) application for interacting with the [cyber](#cyber-protocol) protocol.

-\begin{Figure}
-  \medskip
-  \centering
-  \includegraphics[width=1\textwidth]{cyb.jpg}
-  \medskip
-\end{Figure}
+IMG BRW1

 As a good example of delivery, we have created [cyber.page](https://cyber.page/).
 It allows heroes, masters and evangelists to interact with the protocol via a web2 gateway.
 Create cyberlinks, pin content directly to IPFS, search the Great Web, participate in the governance of cyber and so on.
 It can also act as an in-depth explorer, a wallet and can pocket hardware wallets, such as Ledger devices.

 The current search snippets are ugly.
 But, we presume that they can be easily extended using [IPLD](https://github.com/ipld/specs) for different types of content.
 Eventually, they can become even more attractive than those of [Google](https://google.com).

-\begin{Figure}
-    \centering
-    \includegraphics[width=1\textwidth]{architecture.png}
-\end{Figure}
+IMG BRW2

 During the implementation of the proposed architecture, we have realized at least 3 key benefits that [Google](https://google.com) would probably not be able to deliver with its conventional approach:

-\begin{itemize}
-\item the search results can be easily delivered from any p2p network: e.g. .cyber can play videos
+- the search results can be easily delivered from any p2p network: e.g. .cyber can play videos
-\item payment buttons can be embedded right into search snippets.
+- payment buttons can be embedded right into search snippets.
 This means that agents can interact with the search results, e.g. agents can buy an item right in .cyber.
 This means that e-commerce can flourish fairly thanks to a provable conversion attribution
-\item search snippets do not have to be static but can be interactive. e.g. .cyber can deliver your current wallet balance
+- search snippets do not have to be static but can be interactive. e.g. .cyber can deliver your current wallet balance
-\end{itemize}

 ## Deployment

 Due to technical limitations, we have to bootstrap the ecosystem using 2 tokens: [THC](#thc) and [CYB](#cyb)

-\begin{itemize}
-\item [CYB](#cyb) is the native token of the sovereign [cyber](#cyber-protocol) protocol powered by the Tendermint consensus algorithm.
+- [CYB](#cyb) is the native token of the sovereign [cyber](#cyber-protocol) protocol powered by the Tendermint consensus algorithm.
 It has 3 primary uses: (1) staking for consensus, (2) bandwidth limiting for submitting [cyberlinks](#cyberlinks), and (3) expression of the will of the masters for the computation of cyber\~Rank.

-\item [THC](#thc) (pronounce as tech) is a creative cyber proto substance.
+- [THC](#thc) (pronounce as tech) is a creative cyber proto substance.
 [THC](#thc) being an Ethereum ERC-20 compatible token that has utility value in the form of control over cyber\~Foundation (the community governing DAO) and the ETH from the distribution game.
 [THC](#thc) is emitted during the creation of cyber\~Foundation as an Aragon organization.
 The creative powers of [THC](#thc) come from the ability to receive 1 [CYB](#cyb) token per each 1 [THC](#thc) token when vested before the end of cyber\~Auction.
-\end{itemize}

 Both tokens remain functional and will track value independently of one another due to their very different utility by nature.

 Overall, the deployment process has the following structure:

-\begin{enumerate}
- \item cyber\~Congress deploys Game of Links
+1. cyber\~Congress deploys Game of Links
- \item The community participates in the Game of Links
+2. The community participates in the Game of Links
- \item The community verifies and proposes a Genesis block with results from the Game of Links
+3. The community verifies and proposes a Genesis block with results from the Game of Links
- \item cyber\~Congress deploys contracts for cyber~Foundation and cyber\~Auction
+4. cyber\~Congress deploys contracts for cyber\~Foundation and cyber\~Auction
- \item The community participate in cyber\~Auction after Genesis.
+5. The community participate in cyber\~Auction after Genesis.
 Donors stake [THC](#thc) tokens to get [CYB](#cyb) tokens
- \item cyber\~Congress distributes [CYB](#cyb) tokens continuously during cyber~Auction
+6. cyber\~Congress distributes [CYB](#cyb) tokens continuously during cyber\~Auction
- \item cyber\~Congress burns the remaining [CYB](#cyb) and [THC](#thc) tokens and reports on the end of the initial distribution process
+7. cyber\~Congress burns the remaining [CYB](#cyb) and [THC](#thc) tokens and reports on the end of the initial distribution process
-\end{enumerate}

 cyber~Congress lives in Ethereum as an [Aragon DAO](https://mainnet.aragon.org/#/cybercongress/0x4feb2bcc5907e7779130c093eef8fb44502c1330).
 It also operates a [2-of-3 multisig in Cyber network](https://cyber.page/network/cyber/contract/cyber1latzme6xf6s8tsrymuu6laf2ks2humqvdq39v8). cyber\~Congress developed the [cyber](#cyber-protocol) protocol.
 Within the context of cyber, the Congress has 2 roles:

-\begin{enumerate}
- \item To deploy and to execute the initial distribution program, which is impossible to automate.
+1. To deploy and to execute the initial distribution program, which is impossible to automate.
 Because there is no trustless infrastructure for message swapping between ETH and ATOM, cyber\~Congress introduces a single point of failure in the initial distribution process.
 We have decided to send [CYB](#cyb) tokens to [THC](#thc) stakers manually because we feel that now is the right time to launch the network we have created.
 We also believe that an ongoing auction is vital for the initial distribution process.
 If cyber\~Congress fails to deliver its obligations in terms of distribution due to any possible reasons, we hope that the community will be able to fork out the network and to distribute [CYB](#cyb) tokens as was promised.
 Hopefully, every operation is designed provably and transparently.
 All operations will be executed using a [special purpose 2-of-3 multisig account in Cyber network](https://cyber.page/network/cyber/contract/cyber147drnke9676972jr3anklkj7pzgwjw47cp2u7j).

- \item Support the growth of [cyber](#cyber-protocol) protocol until the community takes over the development in the form of cyber\~Foundation.
+2. Support the growth of [cyber](#cyber-protocol) protocol until the community takes over the development in the form of cyber\~Foundation.
 Donations in ATOMs during Game of Links will be distributed to the [cyber\~Congress Cosmos 2-of-3 multisig](https://www.mintscan.io/account/cosmos1latzme6xf6s8tsrymuu6laf2ks2humqv2tkd9a).
 All ATOM donations that are routed to the cyber\~Congress multisig will become its property.
 The role of ATOM donation is the following: thanks to ATOM we want to secure a commitment for cyber\~Congress in the development of both Cosmos and Cyber ecosystems.
 ATOM donations will allow cyber\~Congress to use staking rewards and reach a sustainable flow, for the continuous funding of the [cyber](#cyber-protocol) protocol without the necessity to dump neither [CYB](#cyb) nor ATOM tokens.
-\end{enumerate}

 ## CYB